iomicroservices/baselink-nuxt/content/services/home-cleaning/single-visit-cleaning/one-time-cleaning.md

 Appliances, mirrors and cabinets are wiped down, and sinks, taps and toilets are fully sanitised.
 High-touch areas like switches and handles are also cleaned with extra care to maintain hygiene throughout your home.

 #description
 Additional tasks like laundry, linen changes, running the dishwasher, sweeping balconies, and cleaning interior windows can be included.
-If there’s something specific you need done, you can customise your booking with special instructions.
+If there's something specific you need done, you can customise your booking with special instructions.

 #description
 Booking through BaseLink is simple and fully online.
 Just fill out a short form, get an instant quote, and choose a time that works for you — no waiting for callbacks or back-and-forth scheduling.

 #description
 All cleaners are vetted, reviewed and experienced in delivering reliable one-off cleans.
-You’ll also be supported by our in-house team who make sure every visit runs smoothly and on time.
+You'll also be supported by our in-house team who make sure every visit runs smoothly and on time.

 #description
 Payment is collected on the day of your clean, and any extra time is billed fairly in 30-minute increments.
-Whether it’s a deep refresh or just a helping hand when you need it, we make it hassle-free.
+Whether it's a deep refresh or just a helping hand when you need it, we make it hassle-free.

 #description
 Book one-time cleaning{{$doc.location}} today with BaseLink and enjoy a professionally cleaned home — just when you need it most.